NobodyXu/concept_check/README.md

 ## Goal of the library
 I created this library due to my hate for the ugly and disturbed syntex of ```The Boost Concept Check library```.
 It forces you to use ```BOOST_CONCEPT_REQUIRES``` which requires you to put your return type into it, or use ```BOOST_CONCEPT_ASSERT```.
 What's more, the way to extend it is quite strange to me -- you create another class in many lines to check it.

-This library is intended to be clear in syntex and reusable and let users have freedom on how concepts are checked in their program.
+This library is intended to be clear in syntex and reusable and let users have freedom on the style of their function.

 ## Structure of the repository.
 This library is header-only, so the structure of this repository quite simple.